-There are several unique features built into the Airport Orientation Page.
-You will notice in the following image that we have added four customizable information displays on the left side of your position map.
+You will notice in the previous image that we have added four customizable data box information displays on the bottom of the screen.
 The default options are intended to help in navigating to a landing.

 In fact, everything about this page is intended to help you navigate to a landing.
-The top position map is locked so that it will always show your location relative to the destination airport.
-It is permanently in auto zoom, so it will zoom in or out to keep you and the airport both on the screen.
+The bottom position map will always show your location relative to the destination airport.